dekuNukem/traffic-cone-film-scanning/README.md

 -----------------

-Many **vintage lens** are good candidates too, and can be even cheaper.
+Many **vintage lenses** are good candidates too, and can be even cheaper.

 However, you need to do your own homework.